SzymonNowakowski/DIY_wall_panel/README.md

 The outer dimensions of the panel are 595x595 (in mm), the total thickness is 38 mm.

+## Photos

-If you **do it yourself**, too, make sure to upload or share with me your realization photos.
+I uploaded my realization photos.
+If you **do it yourself**, too, make sure to upload or share with me your realization photos, too.

 ## Additional equipment recommendations